 5) Look at what you learned from her, both the positive and the negative.

 Your mom may have taught you some good things, which you can truly appreciate.

 6) Realize you may have significant anger and choose to work through it.

 You can’t go through something like this without anger.
 And those feelings are likely getting worked out in your other relationships, especially in your primary partnership.
 Perhaps in a healthy way.
 Perhaps not.

 7) Know that her significant other probably has problems as well.

-Whether it’s your biological father, stepfather or someone she has been living with, he may be caught up in the chaos as well.
+Whether it’s your biological father, stepfather or someone she has been living with, they may be caught up in the chaos as well.
 You can stay angry that they’re not “doing anything,” or you can more clearly see their dysfunction as well.